cccnetlab/CSELv2/README.md

 2. Clone into image by using: sudo git clone https://github.com/cccnetlab/CSELv2.git
 3. (Optional) Set up virtual environment for dependencies:
    * For debian/Ubuntu: **apt install python3.12-venv**
       * Create venv: **python3 -m venv .venv**
       * Activate venv: **source .venv/bin/activate**
-4. Run **python3 build.py** to ensure and install depencencies and create binaries.
+4. Run **python3 build.py**(**!!!MAKE SURE TO NOT RUN SUDO!!!, will break venv**) to ensure and install depencencies and create binaries.
-5. Run '''bash
+5. The scoring engine should now run on startup via crontab, however without a reboot you need to run it manually with:

-sudo run ./configurator
+   `sudo bash /usr/local/bin/csel/scoring_engine_DO_NOT_TOUCH`

-''' to start the UI.
+6. Run 'bash sudo run ./configurator' to start the UI.
-6. Once you have checked all the flags and click run, you can (and should) delete the configurator executable.
+7. Once you have checked all the flags and click run, you can (and should) delete the configurator executable.

 ## GUI
 1. To install download the Following